Can you give us an overview of your team at Orkney Islands Council?

 I’m Andrew Kemp.
 I have around 20 years of experience managing websites.
 I’ve worked in both the public and private sectors.
 I moved to the council two years ago as a project officer, working in the improvement team.
 Since COVID-19, I’ve been on secondment to the website team.

 We’re a relatively small council, with two of us on the website team.
-We’re part of a wider Comms team of six.
+We’re part of a wider communications team of six.
 My assistant Julie Murphy takes care of the content, while I’m in charge of the more technical aspects.

 What are your main challenges?